 You seem to instinctively know just when to send the perfect message my way…and I suspect to many others as well.
 My work setting is in the midst of change, and as we know change can come as a gentle breeze or a strong wind…so change is not the issue, but how it’s presented/handled/ and received can make a huge difference.

-Today’s message on CREATIVITY reminds me to affirm the gifts we have, not to lose sight of our strengths, and to always trust in ourselves.
+Todays message on kids music and creativity reminds me to affirm the gifts we have, not to lose sight of our strengths, and to always trust in ourselves.
 You say it so much better and I thank you. —–Barbara

 ARCHIVED POSTS: